 The three arguments presented here are arguments for the existence of copular sentences whose subject noun phrase denotes an individual concept, and the verb phrase of which predicates of this individual concept the property of having a certain value in the world of evaluation.
-These are arguments, therefore, that support the view according to which there are, indeed, specificational sentences, that is, nominal copular sentences with an interpretation that is distinct from the so called predicational one (and that is also not equative, i.e. not an identity statement).
+These are arguments, therefore, that support the view according to which there are, indeed, specificational sentences, that is, nominal copular sentences with an interpretation that is distinct from the so called predicational one (and that is also not equative, i.e. not expressing a statement of identity between the denotata of two expressions of the same semantic type).
 These are also, therefore, arguments against the predicate inversion family of analyses described above, which deny the existence of a distinct specificational reading, reducing specificational sentences to predicative ones.